Information about the American Library Association’s public awareness campaigns

 Library Card Sign-up Month

-Teen Titans are Honorary Chairs for Library Card Sign-up Month 2017!
+Teen Titans served as honorary chairs for Library Card Sign-up Month 2017!

-This September, crimefighting DC Super Heroes, the Teen Titans, will team up with the American Library Association (ALA) to promote the value of a library card.
-As honorary chairs, DC’s Teen Titans will remind parents, caregivers and students that signing up for a library card is the first step towards academic achievement and lifelong learning.
+DC's crimefighting Super Heroes, the Teen Titans, teamed up with the American Library Association (ALA) to promote the value of a library card in September.
+As honorary chairs, DC’s Teen Titans reminded parents, caregivers and students that signing up for a library card is the first step towards academic achievement and lifelong learning.

 How to Leverage Snoopy to Run a Library-Card Sign-Up Campaign (May 2016) with Jeff Julian, Director of ALA's Public Awareness Office, and Megan McFarlane, Campaign Coordinator.